top of page

 Why Learn Personal Development?

-The curriculum for Personal Development is led by our Designated Safeguarding Lead Practitioner (All-Through), Year Leaders and, nominated colleagues in our primary phase.
+The curriculum for Personal Development is led by our Designated Safeguarding Lead Practitioner (All-Through), Year Leaders and nominated colleagues in our primary phase.
 This ensures that the content is always age appropriate.
 Ground rules are used in all lessons to ensure that this aspect of our curriculum is facilitated in an emotionally safe way.
-All teachers are supported to deliver Personal Development lessons in an appropriate way through CPD programme and individual support by the Year and Assistant Year Leaders.
+All teachers are supported to deliver PD lessons in an appropriate way through a CPD programme and individual support by the Year and Assistant Year Leaders.
 Specialist teachers are used to deliver some aspects of the curriculum.

 This aspect of our curriculum is delivered by class teachers with specialist input and assemblies where appropriate.